fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 only the _only_ marked tests are executed.

-The danger of the _only_ is that one forgets to remove those from the code.
+The danger of _only_ is that one forgets to remove those from the code.

-Another option is to specify the tests that need to be run as parameters of the <i>npm test</i> command.
+Another option is to specify the tests that need to be run as arguments of the <i>npm test</i> command.

 The following command only runs the tests found in the <i>tests/note_api.test.js</i> file: